Make your own free website on Tripod.com

 rather than encouraging them.

-Beginners do have to remember that --- You need to have patience, persistance and practice!
+Beginners do have to remember that --- You need to have patience, persistence and practice!

 To keep at it, volleyball, for say 3 months? or 6 months?
 To give it a good go --- before finally deciding whether it is for them or not?